 ORCID number: Audrey Vincent (0000-0003-0058-2058); Aïcha Ouelkdite-Oumouchal (0000-0002-7048-5555); Julie Leclerc (0000-0003-1130-7211); Bernadette Neve (0000-0003-1516-1379); Isabelle Van Seuningen (0000-0002-3131-2694).

-Author contributions: Vincent A and Ouelkdite-Oumouchal A equally contributed to this paper with literature review, analysis and drafting; Neve B contributed to the design of the correlation studies; all authors equally contributed to the critical revision and editing, and final approval of the final version.
+Author contributions: Vincent A and Ouelkdite-Oumouchal A equally contributed to this paper with literature review, analysis, and drafting; Neve B contributed to the design of the correlation studies; All authors equally contributed to the critical revision and editing and final approval of the final version.

-Supported by “Institut National de la Santé et de la Recherche Médicale” (Inserm) ; “Centre National de la Recherche Scientifique” (CNRS); “la Ligue Nationale contre le Cancer” (Committees 59, 60 and 62).
+Supported by “Institut National de la Santé et de la Recherche Médicale” (Inserm) ; “Centre National de la Recherche Scientifique” (CNRS); “la Ligue Nationale contre le Cancer” (Committees 59, 60 and 62)

-Conflict-of-interest statement: Authors declare no conflict of interests for this article.
+Conflict-of-interest statement: The authors declare no conflicts of interests for this article.

 Open-Access: This article is an open-access article that was selected by an in-house editor and fully peer-reviewed by external reviewers.
 It is distributed in accordance with the Creative Commons Attribution Non Commercial (CC BY-NC 4.0) license, which permits others to distribute, remix, adapt, build upon this work non-commercially, and license their derivative works on different terms, provided the original work is properly cited and the use is non-commercial.
 See: http://creativecommons.org/licenses/by-nc/4.0/